 - US Online Casinos

 - US Online Sports Betting

 Connecticut legalized online gambling on May 27, but awaits federal approval to amend the state’s compact with the tribes who own the Mohegan Sun and Foxwoods.

-Now Illinois tops the list as the next state that’s all but certain to pass such a bill in 2021.
+Now Illinois tops the list as the next state that’s all but certain to launch legal gambling in 2021.

 Now, through an agreement between the Governor’s Office and the state’s two tribes, that hurdle has been cleared.
 The tribes, which have exclusivity over casino gaming in the state, agreed to share sports betting rights with the state lottery.
 In return, they will receive permission to expand their casino duopoly into the online space.